skybet/skybet.github.io/_posts/2017-10-17-jirar-introduction.md

 ![JiraR WorkType Distribution diagram](/images/jirarWorkType.png)

 Our management suggest we split our work so that 70% of our time is roadmap work, with the remaining 30% split between BAU and addressing Tech Debt.
-This chart shows what our actual distribution of completed tickets is, using a custom field in Jira to record the work-type.
+This chart shows what our actual distribution of completed tickets is, using a CustomField in Jira to record the work-type.

 Using this information, squads have evidence to give to their product owners to ‘self-correct’ when they are being asked to do too much roadmap work.
 Everyone knows letting tech-debt build up is troublesome, the best way to tackle it is to keep on top of it.